falconry/falcon/doc/index.rst

 Release v\ |version|. (:ref:`Installation <install>`)

-Falcon is a minimalist WSGI library for building fast web APIs and app backends.
+Falcon is a minimalist WSGI library for building speedy web APIs and app backends.

 When it comes to building HTTP APIs, other frameworks weigh you down with tons of dependencies and unnecessary abstractions.
 Falcon cuts to the chase with a clean design that embraces HTTP.
 We like to think of Falcon as the Dieter Rams of web frameworks; functional, simple, and elegant.